dstier-git/Music-Clipboard/clipboard-full/WIN/README.md

 - **"Could not import extraction scripts"**: Make sure `extract_pitches_with_position.py` is in the same directory
 - **No notes extracted**: Check that the file is a valid MuseScore file (.mscx or .mscz)
 - **Watch folder not working**: Ensure MuseScore is saving to the watched folder location
+- **"Trigger Save Selection" button is disabled**: Install the required dependencies: `pip install pywinauto pyautogui`
+- **"MuseScore Not Found" error**: Make sure MuseScore 4 is running and has at least one score open before clicking the automation button
+- **Keyboard shortcut not working**: The automation feature requires MuseScore to be the active window.
+If it doesn't work, try manually activating MuseScore first, then click the button